quietkiro/kirosbox/content/recovery/v0.2.0/index.md

 	- No skipping allowed to meet goal
 - Shower before 8 PM, daily.
 	- Allowed to do later in the day only twice during these two weeks to meet goal
+- No social media (specifically IG/YT)
+	- No skipping allowed to meet goal

 # Updates